 Table 19 shows the results.
-Against the initial expectations, visitation changes the probability of neither the upward movement nor the downward movement.
+Against the initial expectations, visitation changes the probability of upward movement.
+Downward movement might increase but this is because the visited prisoners live in a relatively better neighborhood as their initial address after release.
 Hence, since it does not change the probability or frequency of movements, visitation does not improve housing stability.
-However, it is worth noting that the visited prisoners live in a relatively better neighborhood as their initial address after release.